Quentin Roosevelt: Air service in France

 Finally sent to France, Lieutenant Roosevelt first helped in setting up the large Air Service training base at Issoudun.
 He was a supply officer and then, in time, ran one of the training airfields.
 Eventually, he became a pilot in the 95th Aero Squadron, part of the 1st Pursuit Group.
 The unit was posted to Touquin, France and, on July 9, 1918, Saints, France.
 During the time that he was flying from Saints, he was billeted just half a mile away at Melina Thibault's home in Mauperthuis, France where he roomed with supply officer Ed Thomas.
-Roosevelt had one confirmed kill of a German aircraft, which he shot down on July 10, 1918.
+Roosevelt had one confirmed kill of a German aircraft during the German spring offensive, which he shot down on July 10, 1918.
 Four days later, in a massive aerial engagement at the commencement of the Second Battle of the Marne, he was himself shot down behind German lines.

 Captain Eddie Rickenbacker, commander of the 94th Aero Squadron (also known as the "Hat-in-the-Ring" Squadron), in his memoirs described Roosevelt's character as a soldier and pilot in the following words:

 Quentin's plane (a Nieuport 28) was shot down in aerial combat over Chamery, a hamlet of Coulonges-en-Tardenois (now Coulonges-Cohan).
-He was felled by two machine gun bullets which struck him in the head.
+He was killed by two machine gun bullets which struck him in the head.
 The German military buried him with full battlefield honors.
 Since the plane had crashed so near the front lines, they used two pieces of basswood saplings, bound together with wire from his Nieuport, to fashion a cross for his grave.
 For propaganda purposes, they made a postcard of the dead pilot and his plane.
 However, this was met with shock in Germany, which still held Theodore Roosevelt in high respect and was impressed that a former president's son died on active duty.
 According to his service record, the site was at Marne Grave #1 Isolated Commune #102, Coulongue Aisne.
 The French government posthumously awarded him the Croix de Guerre with Palm.